1fuadosman/demo_regression_framework/README.md

-# Wowcher Regression Framework
+# Demo Regression Framework

 ## Introduction

-The purpose of this framework is to automate regression tests on Wowcher desktop.
+The purpose of this framework is to automate regression tests on desktop desktop.

 ## Development Setup